-But it seems the end of art history began much earlier, 200 years earlier, in 1789.
-The French Revolution began the era of mass culture, debasing artistic taste.
-At the same time, the Industrial Revolution created mass production and mass reproduction, annulling the auratic authority of the art object.
+But I fear that the end of art history occurred much earlier, two hundred years earlier, in 1789.
+The French revolution began the era of mass culture, debasing artistic taste.
+At the same time, the industrial revolution created mass production and mass reproduction, annulling the auratic authority of the art object.
 Together these events created the conditions for the end of art, or at least its inexorable decline.
-This was the artistic crisis faced by the artists of the nineteenth century, the traumatic end of art, which fed the nineteenth-century hunger for art history.
+This is the artistic crisis faced by the artists of the nineteenth century, the traumatic end of art, which fed the nineteenth century hunger for art history.

 Historicism is the paradoxical quintessence of modernity.
-In 1830, after the grip of revolutionary neo-classicism was loosened, the first Neo-Rococo objects were produced in Paris.
-Soon after, the Romantics appeared, reviving outlandish medieval costumes and brazenly 'historical' attitudes.
-The rest of the century progressed in a fever of historicism and decadence, climaxing in the lugubrious Rococo of the Second Empire, with encrustations of the Neo-Baroque and the neo-gothic obliterating every visible trace of the hated 'American century'.
+In 1830, after the grip of revolutionary neo-classicism was loosened, the first neo-rococo objects were produced in Paris.
+Soon after, the first Romantics appeared, reviving outlandish medieval costumes and brazenly "historical" attitudes.
+The rest of the century progressed in a fever of historicism, climaxing in the lugubrious rococo of the Second Empire, with encrustations of the neo-baroque and the neo-gothic obliterating every visible trace of the hated "American century" (Huysmans).

-The triumphalism and over-activity of nineteenth-century historicism is a 'manic revolt' against the death of art.
-This is the position of Surrealist perversity, an equivalent to the 'manic revolt' of the pervert against the Oedipus complex.
+The triumphalism and over-activity of nineteenth century historicism is a 'manic revolt' against the death of art.
+This is the position of perversity, an equivalent to the 'manic revolt' of the pervert against the Oedipus complex.
 Modernity is an Oedipal process in which the traumatic loss of the pre-Oedipal paradise is recast as the traumatic loss of art.
 The moderns of the nineteenth century invented the 'perverse dodge' of historicism and the religion of art to disavow this loss, just as the sexual pervert, by resisting Oedipalisation, disavows the loss of the archaic mother.

-The Freudian subject is the nineteenth-century bourgeois, more or less Oedipalised by the traumatic ruptures of the French Revolution and the Industrial Revolution.
+The Freudian subject is the nineteenth century bourgeois, more or less Oedipalised by the traumatic ruptures of the French revolution and the industrial revolution.
 We cannot speak of a medieval unconscious, since the unconscious in the Freudian sense is predicated on the repressions of the nineteenth century.
-In its address to the nineteenth-century condition, the discourse of psychoanalysis provides a metaphoric cultural history, which may be summarised as follows: the infancy of the Freudian subject, his unconscious amnesia, is the hysterical prehistory of the nineteenth century, the Rococo.
-The polymorphous perversity of the Rococo is the model of the nineteenth-century perversity of historicism.
+In its address to the nineteenth century condition, the discourse of psychoanalysis provides a metaphoric cultural history, which may be summarized as follows: the infancy of the Freudian subject, his unconscious amnesia, is the hysterical pre-history of the nineteenth century, the Rococo.
+The polymorphous perversity of the Rococo is the model of the nineteenth century perversity of historicism.
 In the Freudian account, the pervert attempts a regression to the pre-Oedipal.
-His perversity is an untimely duplication of the polymorphous perversity of infancy - the pre-genital stages of the oral and the anal.
+His perversity is an untimely duplication of the polymorphous perversity of infancy- the pre-genital stages of the oral and the anal.
 This is the imaginary universe of the Rococo.

-The 'Boucherism' of my Rococo paintings can be summarised in two contemporary statements about his work.
-François Boucher was said to have told one of his students that a woman's body should be depicted as if having 'no bones'.
-At the same time, his paintings were criticised because the draperies had 'too many folds'.
-These characteristics, 'no bones' and 'too many folds', describe a morphology of polymorphous perversity.
-'No bones', a fleshy roundness approaching the form of the breast, is the morphology of the oral.
-'Too many folds', the excessively wrinkled and hollow scatology that surrounds the figure, is the morphology of the anal.
+The 'Boucherism' of my large painting, "The Toilet of Venus," can be summarized in two contemporary statements about his work.
+Boucher was said to have told one of his students that a woman's body should be depicted as if having "no bones."
+At the same time, his paintings were criticized because the draperies had "too many folds."
+These two characteristics, "no bones" and "too many folds," describe a morphology of polymorphous perversity.
+"No bones," a fleshy roundness approaching the form of the breast, is the morphology of the oral.
+"Too many folds," the excessively wrinkled and hollow scatology that surrounds the figure, is the morphology of the anal.